derek-knox/Notes/SMACSS by Jonathan Snook.md

       }
       ```
   - exist within layout elements or other modules

 ### State
   - "ways to describe how our modules or layouts will look when in a particular state.
 Is it hidden or expanded?
 Is it ac- tive or inactive?
 They are about describing how a module or layout looks on screens that are smaller or bigger.
 They are also about de- scribing how a module might look in di erent views like the home page or the inside page"
+  - "In a case where a state rule is made for a specific module, the state class name should include the module name in it.
+The state rule should also reside with the module rules and not with the rest of the global state rules."
   - state augments and overrides all other styles (so `!important` is valid for states but use sparingly if at all)
     1. State styles can apply to layout and/or module styles
     2. State styles indicate a JavaScript dependency.
-        1. JavaScript
+        1. JavaScript (client js - user interaction or timing)
-        2. psudo-class
+        2. psudo-class (browser js - built-in)
-        3. media query
+        3. media query (browser js - built-in)
-  - "In a case where a state rule is made for a specific module, the state class name should include the module name in it.
-The state rule should also reside with the module rules and not with the rest of the global state rules."
+  - "With SMACSS, the intent is to keep the styles that pertain to a spe- cific module with the rest of the module.
+That means that instead of having a single break point, either in a main CSS  le or in a sepa- rate media query style sheet, place media queries around the mod- ule states"
     ```
     .tab {
       background-color: purple;